Where can I find reliable information about the coronavirus?

 Find information on filing for unemployment and other COVID-19 resources specific to your state.

-The president signed the Families First Coronavirus Response Act (FFCRA) and the Coronavirus Aid, Relief and Economic Security Act (CARES Act), which will provide relief to individuals and businesses impacted by the COVID-19 emergency.
+The Consolidated Appropriations Act, 2021, the Families First Coronavirus Response Act (FFCRA) and the Coronavirus Aid, Relief and Economic Security Act (CARES Act) provide relief to individuals and businesses impacted by the COVID-19 emergency.
 Here are some ways these laws may be able to help you:

-Most Americans with a gross adjusted income up to $75,000 are eligible for a one-time direct deposit of $1,200.
-Married couples with combined income up to $150,000 are eligible for a one-time direct deposit of $2,400, plus an additional $500 per child.
+Most Americans with a gross adjusted income up to $75,000 are eligible for a one-time direct deposit of $600.
+Married couples with combined income up to $150,000 are eligible for a one-time direct deposit of $1,200, plus an additional $600 per child.
 For most people, no action is required to receive a payment as the IRS will use their most recent income tax details.
 For more information, please visit IRS.gov.
-You can also check out our team’s tips on using the CARES Act relief check wisely.
+You can also check out our team’s tips on using the stimulus check wisely.

-Some employers with 500 or fewer employees must provide paid sick leave or expanded family and medical act leave, if not doing so already, for those impacted by COVID-19.
+Some employers may qualify for a refundable tax credit to subsidize the cost of providing paid sick leave or expanded family and medical act leave for those impacted by COVID-19.
 For more information on paid sick and family leave, please visit DOL.gov or contact your employer.

-The federal government will provide an additional $600 per week payment to each recipient of unemployment insurance for up to four months.
+The federal government will provide an additional $300 per week payment to each recipient of unemployment insurance through March 14, 2021.
 This is on top of what they are already receiving from their state program.
-The new laws also add 13 weeks of unemployment benefits through December 31, 2020 for those who are unemployed after their unemployment benefits have ended.
+The new laws also add 11 weeks of unemployment benefits to those who are unemployed after their unemployment benefits have ended.
 Gig workers, independent contractors and self-employed people are also eligible for unemployment during this time.

 For more information, please contact your local unemployment insurance program.
 To find unemployment resources in your area, select your state or district above.
 You can also read more about dealing with job loss, review resources for finding work after a crisis and see who’s hiring in your area.